 Faxed, photocopied or electronic copies of documents, including transcripts, Profiles of Experience, Equity Admission forms and English-language test results are not accepted.

-Check your myTrent account to verify that your documents were received.
-All submitted documents become Trent University’s property and are not returned.
+Check your myTrent account to verify that we have received your documents.
+All submitted documents become Trent University’s property and cannot be returned.

 If you applied to more than 1 program option, you do not need to send more than 1 copy of the required documents.